-Lisa Frack is Family Forward Oregon’s Communications Director and co-founder of The Mother PAC, our affiliated political action committee.
+Lisa Frack is Family Forward Oregon’s Communications Director.
 Lisa joined forces with the local blog urbanMamas in 2007 to create a parent-activism blog called Activistas.
 She believes profoundly in the need to modernize workplaces and state and federal policies to work for today’s families.
 Armed with a masters degree in public policy and two kids, Lisa tackled these issues online – and found a community of Portland mothers willing to work together for workplace and public policies that better support today’s families.
 She previously worked as an online organizer and social media manager for the Environmental Working Group tackling environmental health policy reform.

 Lili Hoag is Family Forward Oregon’s Policy Director.
 She has worked in policy and public affairs in the UK, focusing on inter-generational care patterns and work-life balance policies across Europe and North America.
 She holds a masters in Gender and Social Policy from the London School of Economics and has been a researcher and a lobbyist.
 A native Oregonian (Eugene), she is interested in using her understanding of national and international policy to frame the work we do in our state to make positive change for families.